 #2 Complete Your Airbnb Profile

-Unlike booking a hotel where the only thing you need to provide is your name and a credit card, Airbnb makes the experience a little more personal.
+Unlike booking a hotel where the only thing you usually need to provide is your name and a credit card, Airbnb makes the experience a little more personal.

 Some of the information in your profile is required – like an email address, phone number and a photo of yourself.
 Make sure your profile picture is a clear photograph of your face.
 Airbnb also requires that you verify your identity, which is all done online via secure encryption.